The Global Fund for Children UK Trust

 • Decision Time: 6 months (decisions made twice yearly in June and December)

-• Geographic Focus: Global (supporting UK organizations and international grassroots organizations)
+• Geographic Focus: Global (supporting UK organisations and international grassroots organisations)

 • Application Method: Rolling basis (Letter of Inquiry/Expression of Interest)